 As of Wednesday, May 11, 2016

-The top four players and doubles pairs advance to the state tournament.
+The top four in the singles and doubles brackets advance to state.